hujhax/austin-improv-wiki/Bryan Cruz.md

 **Bryan Cruz** is an improv performer.

 ## History
 In 2012, Bryan moved away to Houston.
+Just before that, [[The Institution Theater]] threw him a farewell show.

 ## Troupes
 * [[Gigglepants]] (co-founder)